How to use the `macro` tag in AnQiCMS to define reusable content display components and improve template efficiency?

 macroBenefits brought

-• Simplify template maintenanceWhen the website design needs adjustment, only the modification is requiredmacroDefine the file, all pages that refer to this component will be automatically updated, greatly reducing maintenance costs.
+• Simplify template maintenanceWhen the website design needs to be adjusted, it only needs to be modifiedmacroDefine the file, all pages referencing the component will be automatically updated, greatly reducing maintenance costs

-On the whole, AnQiCMS'smacroTags are a powerful tool in template development, helping us achieve the componentization and modularization of templates in a simple and effective way, making website construction more efficient and organized.
-By making reasonable use ofmacroWe can say goodbye to repetitive, chaotic template code, thus having more energy to focus on content creation and website operation itself.
+On the whole, AnQiCMS'smacroTags are a powerful tool in template development, which helps us achieve componentization and modularization of templates in a simple and effective way, making website construction more efficient and organized.
+By making reasonable use ofmacroWe can say goodbye to repetitive and chaotic template code, thus having more energy to focus on content creation and website operation itself.

 macroandincludeAll are used for code reuse in templates, but they have different focuses and behaviors.

-In simple terms,macrois a good choice for creating 'smart components', andincludeSuitable for inserting "static segments".
+In simple terms,macroIt is a good choice to create 'smart components', andincludeSuitable for inserting a "static segment".

-2.macroWhat types of data can the parameters pass?
+2.macroWhat types of data can the parameter pass?

-macroThe parameter is very flexible, can pass almost all data types supported by the AnQiCMS template environment, including but not limited to:
+macroThe parameter is very flexible, it can pass almost all data types supported in the AnQiCMS template environment, including but not limited to:

 • Number(Integer/Float):such as{{ macro_name(123) }}or{{ macro_name(3.14) }}.